 One tip: Use pure white chocolate or white chocolate that’s meant for melting.
 Pick up a 4 ounce bar of white chocolate from the baking aisle or white melting chips.
 (I use Ghirardelli brand white vanilla flavored melting chips.)
 White chocolate chips DO NOT melt down into the proper consistency; it will be too thick and taste grainy.

-You could even use lemon icing on top instead.
+You could even use the lemon icing from this lemon pound cake instead.
 Much easier than fondant!

-Garnish with sprinkles, edible flowers, white sixlets, or edible dragées– the last two I got from my Sweetapolita sprinkle medleys!
+Garnish with sprinkles, edible flowers, white sixlets, or edible dragées.

 Petit Four Flavors